top of page

 White Flowers

 World History is a survey course about people, civilizations, events, and issues from prehistory (before written records) to present.
 Studying world history helps us understand how the past connects with your life right now!
 Students will learn how to use a variety of sources so that they can form independent educated understandings about the subject.
 Students will learn how to become better note-takers as well as readers of history.
 At times, students will work collaboratively to unlock the “mysteries” of the past.
-I very much enjoy teaching history and I hope to pass along my enthusiasm for it along to you!

 Art on Sidewalk